 Not recommended for women with liver disease

-Low testosterone: This is called Andropause, male menopause.
-Many men with low testosterone levels who are treated with testosterone say they feel better and have more energy and sex drive.
+Low male hormone: This is called Andropause, male menopause.
+Many men with low male hormone levels who are treated with male hormone say they feel better and have more energy and sex drive.

 It supports muscular growth and definition

-Osteoporosis: Testosterone has been used in men to help prevent osteoporosis.
+Osteoporosis: Male hormone has been used in men to help prevent osteoporosis.
 It slows the bone thinning process and reduces calcium loss.

 Reduces the risk of: There is some evidence that it reduces the risk of cardiovascular disease